Skip to main content

 Recommended actions:

-• Treat as elevated risk
+• Treat as medium risk

 • Request additional confirmation or fallback verification